insected/bobbae_gcp-wiki/Workflows.md

 [Workflows](https://cloud.google.com/workflows) scales to zero when you’re not using it, incurring no costs when it’s idle.

-It is a Serverless Orchestration Engine.
+It is a [Serverless Orchestration Engine](https://codelabs.developers.google.com/codelabs/cloud-workflows-intro) and requires no infrastructure management.

 Pricing is based on the number of steps in the workflow, so you only pay if your workflow runs.
 And because Workflows doesn’t charge based on execution time, if a workflow pauses for a few hours in between tasks, you don’t pay for this either.